brainhackorg/global2022/CONTRIBUTING.md

   image_position = "center"  # Options include `left`, `center` (default), or `right`. image_parallax = true  # Use a fun parallax-like fixed background effect? true/false
 ```

+## Team

+The details for each team member is in `content/authors` folder.

+For team member Jane Smith, the details will be in the frontmatter of
+`content/authors/Jane-Smith/_index.md`.

+Team belonging is defined in that frontmatter.
+Which group to display on the landing page is changed in the frontmatter of
+`content/home/team.md`

+An `avatar.jpg` can be added to the folder to be used as the profile picture.

+The corresponding page will be found at `[base-url]/author/jane-smith/`.